 You can choose to get a quote or buy online, but if you prefer to speak to one of our highly trained UK life insurance specialists, you can also call us FREE on undefined

-With Over 50s Life Insurance from British Seniors, you're taking a positive step to protecting your loved ones from funeral costs or final expenses.
-It's a proud moment knowing you can go on protecting them when you're no longer around.
+With over 50s Life Insurance from British Seniors you're taking a positive step to help protect your loved ones from funeral costs or final expenses.
+It's a proud moment knowing you can go on helping to protect them when you're no longer around.